tablelandnetwork/docs/docs/cli/README.md

 The following are the default options:

-- `--chain` ⇒ `maticmum`: Polygon Mumbai has been set as the default chain; any other chain names from the `tableland chains` command can be used.
+- `--chain` ⇒ `polygon-amoy`: Polygon Amoy has been set as the default chain; any other chain names from the `tableland chains` command can be used.
 - `--baseUrl` ⇒ `http://localhost:8080`: The default Tableland validator URL is on port `8080`; a custom port can be set in a validator's configuration file, such as with [Local Tableland](/local-tableland) or a full [validator node](/validator).